Effective May 2015, this policy has been revised. For individual changes, see the redlined version.

 (3) harassment proscribed by the Iowa Criminal Code, Chapter 708, including, for example, stalking, the placement of simulated explosives, ordering merchandise or services with intent to annoy, or false reports to police.

 e.
 Penalty enhancement.
-The University reserves the right to impose more severe sanctions on individuals whose actions in violation of this policy are motivated by race, creed, color, national origin, age, sex, disability, genetic information, sexual orientation, gender identity, or veteran status of the victim.
+The University reserves the right to impose more severe sanctions on individuals whose actions in violation of this policy are motivated by the race, creed, color, religion, national origin, age, sex, pregnancy, disability, genetic information, status as a U.S. veteran, service in the U.S. military, sexual orientation, gender identity, or associational preferences of the victim.

 f.
 In determining whether alleged conduct constitutes prohibited harassment, the investigator will consider all available information and will review the totality of circumstances, including the context in which the alleged incident(s) occurred.
 Although repeated incidents generally create a stronger claim of harassment, a single serious incident can be sufficient.
 Determinations will be made on a case-by-case basis.